Ein Herz und eine Seele: Broadcast

 The show was originally broadcast in black and white and shown on the regional channel of the North Rhine-Westphalia area, WDR.
 It moved to West Germany's first channel, ARD, on New Year's Eve 1973 with the above-mentioned episode and from that date was produced in colour.
-Some of the colour episodes are actually remakes or reprises of older black-and-white episodes.
-The first series is considered to consist of 21 episodes.
+Three of the colour ARD episodes are actually remakes or reprises of black-and-white episodes that had previously aired on WDR.
+Episodes were regularly recorded live-to-tape the day of broadcast, which allowed the show to handle events with an immediacy rare for sitcoms of the era.

 For the second series, Elisabeth Wiedemann, popular in her role as Else Tetzlaff, was replaced by Helga Feddersen and Michael, formerly played by Diether Krebs, was portrayed by Klaus Dahlen.
 Whereas the original actors portrayed stereotypical but believable characters, Feddersen and Dahlen turned their roles into purely comedic characters, introducing slapstick.
-The audience clearly did not approve of these changes: after only four episodes of the second series, Ein Herz und eine Seele was cancelled.
+Only four episodes were produced of Season 2, with the final episode, "Closing Words," serving as the series finale.

-According to the BBC website, the series was not popular due to the reactionary politics of its lead character.
-Yet the series, despite its polarization and abusive language, was very popular with up to 15.7 million viewers.
+Despite its polarization and abusive language, the series was initially very popular with up to 15.7 million viewers.
 It declined in the ratings due to the cast changes in the second series.
 In 2002, a survey showed the program was Germany's most popular sitcom of all time.

 In 2004 the complete series was released to DVD and was a best seller.